VinhQuaan/StudentManagement/README.md

    php artisan serve
    ```

-7. Open your browser and visit `http://localhost:8000/students`
+7. Open your browser and click on the link on the terminal

 ## Contact